Chivier/bili-investigate/README.md

 A Streamlit-based web application for tracking Bilibili content creators' video updates with smart incremental fetching.

+### 🎯 Why This Tool?

+**Pain Point**: Getting a complete list of all videos from a content creator on Bilibili is surprisingly difficult, especially for educational content like online courses or lecture series.
+The official tools are not user-friendly for this purpose - they lack proper filtering, bulk export, and systematic organization features that are essential for managing educational content.

 ### ✨ Features

 - 📋 **Following Management**: Add and manage your favorite content creators